pd

 - Returns:

-The dataframe with renamed columns or rows.
+The dataframe or series with renamed columns or rows.

 - Return type: